SourcePointUSA/unity-sdk/README.md

 You also need to check lines `33`, `55` and `90` of the `CMPPostProcessBuild` script, the paths may differ.
 Check that the path of the file `SwiftBridge.swift` in the Unity project matches that specified in the `33` line and the `55` line in the exported Xcode project.
 You also need to check the path of the file `UnityPlugin-Bridging-Header.h` in the project exported to xcode with path on line `90`.

 ## Troubleshooting

+### If you use 2.3.3-3.0.0 versions of Unity SDK
+You might to use a custom template for Gradle, please refer to ["Plugins\Android\mainTemplate.gradle"](https://github.com/SourcePointUSA/unity-sdk/pull/59/commits/160302338c2f99de0f0b744fd9db4777931d96bf), lines 41-43.

 ### `ConsentViewController-Swift.h` file not found (IOS)
 Every time you update the Unity SDK from an older to a newer version, you are likely to encounter the absence of the newer version of the native iOS SDK in your build machine's cocoapods cache.
 The fix is: